-The Company assesses its ability to realize deferred tax assets primarily based on the future earnings potential and the reversal of taxable temporary differences when recognizing deferred assets.
+The Company assesses its ability to realize deferred tax assets primarily based on its future earnings potential and the reversal of taxable temporary differences when recognizing deferred tax assets.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The Company has determined that it is more likely than not that they will realize their deferred tax assets.
-Therefore, the Company does not have a valuation allowance.
+The Company has determined that it is more likely than not that it will realize its deferred tax assets.
+Therefore, the Company has not recorded a valuation allowance.